pdrm83/rotten_tomatoes_scraper/README.md

 ```

 ## Usage
-This module contains two classes: **MovieScraper** and **CelebrityScraper**.
+This module contains three classes: `CelebrityScraper`, `MovieScrape` and `DirectorScraper`.

-You can use *CelebrityScraper* to extract the complete list of movies that a celebrity participated by calling
-`extract_metadata` method and using `section='filmography'`.
-Plus, you can also extract the list of top ranked movies
-by using the same method and `section='highest'`.
+- **CelebrityScraper**: You can use this class to extract the complete list of movies that a celebrity participated by calling `extract_metadata` method and using `section='filmography'`.
+Plus, you can also extract the list of top ranked movies by using the same method and `section='highest'`.

 ```python
 from rotten_tomatoes_scraper.rt_scraper import CelebrityScraper